This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Typical Roosting Locations

-Here are some typical roosting locations for cardinals:
+Here are typical roosting locations cardinals prefer:

 Nighttime Safety for Cardinals